Ytalo

-Ytalo José Oliveira dos Santos (born 12 January 1988), simply known as Ytalo, is a Brazilian professional footballer who plays as a forward for Remo.
+Ytalo José Oliveira dos Santos (born 12 January 1988), simply known as Ytalo, is a Brazilian professional footballer who plays as a forward for Campeonato Brasileiro Série D club Joinville.

 Career

 Born in Maceió, Alagoas, Ytalo started his career at Corinthians Alagoano and played once in 2005 Copa do Brasil.
 On 1 February 2006 he left for Portuguese side Marítimo and played for its B team at Portuguese Second Division.
 He made his first team debut on 12 August 2007, substituted Bruno Fogaça at second half, losing to Penafiel in 2007–08 Taça da Liga after penalty shootout.
 That season he scored once in 2 league appearances.
 In 2008–09 Primeira Liga, he played 10 league appearances and scored once.

 After played the first round of 2009–10 Primeira Liga, he was loaned to Internacional, but mainly played for its B team.
 In August 2010, his loan was extended for 2 more years.
 He won 2009 and 2010 Copa FGF with Internacional B. He also played 3 matches and scored once with Internacional at 2010 Campeonato Gaúcho, which Inter finished as runner-up.
 He went to Portugal for a second spell with Marítimo for the 2012–13 season, returning in March 2013 to sign for Corinthians Alagoano in the final stage of Campeonato Alagoano.
 In June he signed for Paulista, to compete in the 2013 Copa Paulista, but suffered a cruciate ligament injury, which kept him out until the following season.

 Ytalo was signed by Audax in April 2014 and, as part of a partnership agreement, loaned out to Guaratinguetá for the 2014 Campeonato Brasileiro Série C season.
 He was top scorer in the division, and after returning to Audax for 2015 Campeonato Paulista he was loaned to Athletico Paranaense for the 2015 Campeonato Brasileiro Série A season.
 After impressing in a 2018 Campeonato Paulista match for Audax against them, Ytalo signed for São Paulo on 20 May 2016.